 I am eternally supportive of human beings using the resources they have to build art and community.
 Sometimes 'art and community' looks like a jitterbug.
 I study folk instruments of all eras and all places, even the janky ones.
 Janky is often shorthand for 'built with ingenuity under great constraints'.
 I respect the master craftsfolk everywhere who turn a box/jar/bowl/container/etc/etc upside down to play the drums.
 I respect the master craftsfolk everywhere who hand-carve rock maple collected over the course of several years to form the non-warping body of a masterpiece.

-From the earliest humans building lithophones (some rocks have resonance and can chime like bells!) to the latest humans building 3-D printed recorders, folk instruments are beautiful.
 Often, the only line between 'folk' instrument and 'real' (hah) instrument is the socioeconomic class of the craftsfolk.
 A nyckelharpa does not make inferior music to a harp.
 A mountain dulcimer player is not less of an artist than a violinist.